Creating Global Edge

 By using bypass query string, requested URLs that contain specific strings are not cached and are bypassed to the origin server.
 To configure settings, follow these steps:

-1. Click the Bypass Query String toggle button to turn on the feature.
+1. Click the Bypass Query String toggle button to turn on the function.

-2. Enter the string that will be used as the bypass criterion in the query string input field and click the empty space around the input field to recognize the string.
+2. Enter the string that will be used as the bypass criterion in the query string enter field and click the empty space around the enter field to recognize the string.

 • Repeat this process to enter multiple strings.